Video voyeurism plea results in six-year prison sentence for Tontitown man

 Benton County Circuit Judge Robin Green accepted the plea agreement and Thomas' guilty plea.

-Thomas was sentenced to six years in the Arkansas Department of Corrections.
-He must register as a sex offender and comply with any registration requirement.
+In addition to serving time in prison, Thomas must register as a sex offender and comply with any registration requirement.
 He is required to complete a sex offender treatment program.

 He also was permanently banned from Goodwill stores and donation centers.